+Woodside House

+If you travel from Dublin to Enniskerry, gateway to the beautiful County Wicklow, you can take the new-ish motorway.
+But you can also take an alternative route that brings you through Dundrum, Stepaside and Kilternan.
+If you do so, you will pass old and stately mansions (quite often hidden from view), old schools, churches, etc. One of these is Woodside House.
+This article explores its history.

+The Road

-If you travelled from Dundrum in the direction of Enniskerry 200 years ago the road would have taken you down Sandyford Road, through the village, along Kilgobbin Road (through the village of Kilgobbin which no longer exists) to Stepaside and then further south along the Enniskerry Road.
+If you travelled that road, from Dundrum to Enniskerry, 200 years ago, it would have taken you a different route.
+You would go through Sandyford and Kilgobbin - a village which no longer exists to Stepaside and then further south along the Enniskerry Road.
 The road would thus make a loop to the east.
 This loop took the road around the townland of Woodside which was also the name of an estate centred on Woodside House.
 The owners of the estate must not have wanted the road to go through their property.
-In those days the house was a farmhouse, not the beautiful building we can see now.
+In those days, the house was a farmhouse, not the beautiful building we can see now.
 To get to it, you would have had to follow a road (probably more a path) from Kilgobbin Road, which ran parallel but more to the south of the current Hillcrest Road and continued to the west partly along the current Slate Cabin Lane.
 There was no Blackglen Road coming downhill from Lamb Doyle's.

 Estate and Townland

-At some stage the estate probably would have covered most if not all of the townland (as per the red lines on the map above, with the main road in blue and the house in green).
+At some stage, the estate probably would have covered most if not all of the townland.
 The borders of the estate would roughly have been:

 To the west: Woodside Road.

 To the north: the Glaslower stream.
 This stream runs down alongside Slate Cabin Lane, curves behind the old Lamb Doyle house opposite the shops at Lamb's Cross, and flows through Sandyford.
 It is joined by the culverted Kilmacud stream and flows down to Blackrock where it is now known as Carysfort-Maretimo Stream.
 It is now mostly culverted.
 The estate stretched all the way into Sandyford Village.
 To the east: The old Sandyford Road/Kilgobbin Road.